Texas Gov. Abbott launches task force to crack down on street takeovers after Austin chaos, police crisis

 Car clubs from Austin and other Texas cities descended on the state capital on Saturday night, drifting in the middle of intersections and setting off fireworks as throngs of people looked on at the mayhem.

-The Austin Police Department has arrested at least six people in the aftermath of the takeover, resulting in the seizure of multiple guns, meth, and marijuana.
+The Austin Police Department (APD) has arrested at least six people in the aftermath of the takeover, resulting in the seizure of multiple guns, methamphetamine and marijuana.

 FIRED AUSTIN CITY MANAGER WARNED MAYOR, CITY COUNCIL ABOUT POLICE STAFFING DAYS AHEAD OF STREET TAKEOVER